 Note that there are also other types of tasks which are not included in this quick introductory overview, but general principles described here are the same.

-Here is an example code that shows how to train neural network for classification task using Feed forward neural network from Deep Netts library.
+Here is an example code that shows how to train neural network for classification task in Java using Feed Forward Neural Network from Deep Netts library.
 This type of machine learning model can be used to roughly predict if given email is spam or not.
-More details about the basic machine learning algorithms and feed forward network is explained in the following post For now take a look at the code for the simplest example for loading data from CSV file and training a machine learning model.
+More details about the basic machine learning algorithms and feed forward network is explained in the following post For now take a look at the code for the minimal example for loading data from CSV file and training a machine learning model.
 Full source code for this example is available on Github.

 Now when you’re familiar with basic concepts, take a look at the example code above to see how Deep Netts API provides easy and intuitive way to use machine learning in Java: